riboviz/riboviz/docs/user/prep-riboviz-run-nextflow.md

 ## Generating reports

-`-with-report`, `-with-timeline` and `-with-dag` flags allow you to reques that Nextflow create reports on a run and an image of the task execution workflow.
+Nextflow's `-with-report`, `-with-timeline` and `-with-dag` flags allow you to reques that Nextflow create reports on a run and an image of the task execution workflow.
 For example:

 ```console
 $ nextflow run prep_riboviz.nf \